brndnmtthws/genserver/README.md

 Check out [the docs](https://docs.rs/genserver) for more details.

+This library is a great choice if you need an small async actor framework that doesn't get up in your face and has the features you need without all the cruft you don't.
+This crate has the added advantage of being insanely fast, and comes with all of Rust's safety features.

+This code is 100% pure-Rust, with no unsafe code anywhere.
+It has minimal dependencies to keep your compile times short.

+Every server you make and launch with the `GenServer` trait will spawn its own loop to handle incoming messages.
+You can make as many servers as you'd like, and they can all talk to each other by keeping a copy of the registry generated with `#[make_registry{}]`.
+The registry can be cloned into different threads, and it's safe to send messages from anywhere within the same runtime.

 ## Synopsis

-First run:
+First, add the crate as a dependency:

 ```console
 $ cargo add genserver
 ```

-Then try this code here in your crate (note the 2 features which need to be enabled in `main.rs` or `lib.rs` for applications and libraries respectively):
+Then, try this code here in your crate (note the 2 features which need to be enabled in `main.rs` or `lib.rs` for applications and libraries respectively):

 ```rust